dbsystel/TUPW/README.md

 |Source text | Variable |
 |Appended data | Variable |

-The compressed length encodes an integer in a variable length format.
+A "compressed integer" encodes an unsigned integer in a variable length format.
 The first two bits of the first byte determine the length of the compressed integer:

 | First bits  | Length (in bytes) | Valuation |
 | :---: | :---: | ---: |